kathsucurry/kathsucurry.github.io/_posts/2025-10-27-reduction_sum_part2.markdown

 **Reduction #5 (Kernel 5 v1): unroll the last warp**

-In this implementation, only the final active warp (i.e., threads with indices < 32) is unrolled by defining and calling a helper function `warp_reduce` where these threads perform the summation without requiring any explicit thread synchronization.
-This is possible because all threads within a warp execute in **lockstep**, meaning, all active threads follow the same instruction stream simultanouesly, and none can advance ahead or fall behind.
-Note, however, that this strict lockstep behavior applies primarily to old GPU architectures; we'll discuss the implications of this later when addressing potential issues.
+In this implementation, only the final active warp (i.e., threads with indices < 32) is unrolled.
+We do so by defining and calling a helper function `warp_reduce` where these threads perform the summation *without requiring any explicit thread synchronization*.
+This is possible because all threads within a warp execute in **lockstep**, meaning, all active threads follow the same instruction stream simultaneously, and none can advance ahead or fall behind.
+Note, however, that this strict lockstep behavior applies primarily to older GPU architectures; we'll discuss the implications of this later when addressing potential issues.

 To implement the kernel, we add 3 modifications to the code: